mikelmaetxe/odin-recipe/README.md

-# odin-recipe is toy html.The goail si to build a recipe website using html.
+# odin-recipe is a toy html.The goal is to build a recipe website